KrystianBorysewicz/Population-Information/use-case/use-case-country-report.md

     2. All the cities in a district organised by largest population to smallest.

 2. **User input report selection**
-    1. The top N populated countries in the world where N is provided by the user.
+    1. The top N populated cities in the world where N is provided by the user.
-    2. The top N populated countries in a continent where N is provided by the user.
+    1. The top N populated cities in a continent where N is provided by the user.
-    3. The top N populated countries in a region where N is provided by the user.
+    1. The top N populated cities in a region where N is provided by the user.
+    1. The top N populated cities in a country where N is provided by the user.
+    1. The top N populated cities in a district where N is provided by the user.

 ## SUB-VARIATIONS